PavanRangani/docs/docs/prd/search/requirement.md

 ## UI Requirement

 - Search can be performed through home page and header
 - Shows X button to clear search query. on click of X reset the query and close the dropdown if its open.
 - When search dropdown is open, On outside click it will be closed.
 - Search result is available and dropdown is closed by user.
 Now when user again put focus on search field with same old query, previous result is shown in dropdown.

 ### Search result

-- Search result is shown in the group of Individual (Clients), Client entities, Normal contact & Normal companies in same sequence.
-It means all individual will be shown at top, followed by client entities, followed by normal contact and followed by companies.
+- Search result is shown in the group of Individual (Clients), Family Member, Client entities, Normal contact & Normal companies in same sequence.
+It means all individual will be shown at top, followed by Family member, followed by client entities, followed by normal contact and followed by companies.
 - Under each group records will be sorted in priority order as follows
   - When query is alphabetic or alphanumeric, matching is done on this priority: Name, Address & Phone number in sequence
   - When query is only number or number with dash, then matching is done of this priority: Phone number, Zip code & any other fields.